Data Structures

 SFBSerialA serial communications "endpoint", implementing the SFB packet protocol, including baud rate negotiation (BRN)

-SFBSpineReflexA 'convenience object' which provides a means of declaring reflexes that trigger at the "spine" -- i.e., after the individual faces, but before the Brain
+SFBSpineReflexA 'convenience class' (with a prebuilt instance Spine) which provides a means of declaring reflexes that trigger at the "spine" -- i.e., after the individual faces, but before the Brain

 SFBTickerThe short-term, high-resolution profiling information maintained by the core